Serenity (Firefly vessel): Interior

 The interior of the ship has two levels or decks.
 The upper deck starts at the head of the ship, with the bridge area.
-This leads to the neck corridor, which contains ladders down the crew quarters, an airlock to Serenity’s exterior in a small side corridor, and connects the bridge to the rest of the ship.
+This leads to the neck corridor, which contains ladders down the crew quarters, an airlock to Serenitys exterior in a small side corridor, and connects the bridge to the rest of the ship.
 Next along is the mess and galley, which is followed by another passageway leading to the engine room at the rear of the ship.
 The lower deck starts with the main airlock, which leads directly into the cargo bay.
 Behind the cargo bay is a common area and the ship's infirmary.
 At the back end of the lower deck is a number of passenger quarters, ranging in size from small rooms (used by the characters) to small tubes like those in capsule hotels (not seen in detail on screen).
 The two decks are linked by stairwells between the neck and the cargo bay, and between the aft passageway and the common area.
 A network of gantries around the walls of the cargo bay extend from the nearby stairwells, and also provide access to the ship's two short-range shuttlecraft, one of which is hired out to Inara as her place of residence and business.

 Whedon came up with the idea of building each deck of Serenity as a contiguous set, so that he could establish the size of the spaceship, and film scenes where the actors could be followed as they moved around the ship.
 The two sets were built on separate sound stages, making second unit filming possible.
 The opening to the film highlights this: a 41/2 minute shot (technically two shots connected together) near the start of the movie follows Mal from the bridge as he walks along the entire upper deck set, down a set of stairs near the engine room (where the cut is hidden by a whip pan from Mal to Simon) and back along the lower deck set to the cargo bay.
 This shot (and similar shots in the early episodes) were intended to establish the space which made up the ship, and where locations were in relation to each other.